12-step installation guide

 - Provides a strong bond between wood and aluminium,

 - Will soften with heat to enable the removal of a peg, should this be necessary.

 Screw the peg in until the threads are flush with the peg box*.

-* Because peg box width can vary widely, the depth of insertion of the threaded portion of the peg may have to be adjusted to ensure the the opposite ends of the pegs are flush with the opposite cheeks of the peg box.
+* Peg box width is a variable, different for every instrument; the depth of insertion of the threaded portion of the peg can be varied (by a millimeter or so) to ensure the pegs are suitably aligned.

 12. Clean up & let dry